belodetek/black.box/README.md

 8. Other supported devices include [DD-WRT](https://www.flashrouters.com/learn/router-basics/what-is-dd-wrt) routers, [Intel NUC](http://www.intel.com/content/www/us/en/nuc/overview.html), [ODROID-C1+](http://www.hardkernel.com/main/products/prdt_info.php?g_code=G143703355573) [(.img)](https://s3.eu-central-1.amazonaws.com/belodetech/blackbox-odc1p.img.gz) and [ODROID-XU4](http://www.hardkernel.com/main/products/prdt_info.php?g_code=G143452239825) [(.img)](https://s3.eu-central-1.amazonaws.com/belodetech/blackbox-odxu4.img.gz) among [others](https://docs.resin.io/hardware/devices/).
 If you have a supported board, [request](mailto:blackbox@unzoner.com) an image.
 9. Try disabling both `Policy Routing` and `Local DNS` on the dash if you are having issues with a particular service.
 If you have router(s) on your network assigning IPv6 addresses, some IPv6 enabled services may not work (i.e. Netflix).
 Try disabling IPv6 on your network if this is the case.
 10. Not all SD cards are created equal, see [microSD Card Benchmarks](http://www.pidramble.com/wiki/benchmarks/microsd-cards) and get a fast one.
 Don't get a cheap SD card since even if you get the device up and running initially, it will be very slow and will fail catastrophically shortly after.
+11. Subscriptions require PayPal support for recurring payments in the country where the buyer account is located (excludes Germany and Austria).

 ```
 -- v1.0